wookey-project/ewok-kernel/doc/index.rst

 .. contents::
    :depth: 2

-What is Ewok ?
+What is EwoK ?
 --------------

-EwoK is a microkernel targeting micro-controllers and embedded systems.
+EwoK is a microkernel targeting micro-controllers and embedded systems aiming to build secure and trusted devices.
-It aims to bring an efficient hardening of embedded devices with a reduced impact on the device performances.

-EwoK has been designed to host complex drivers in userspace.
-Unlike most of other microkernels, the goal is to support complex software stacks (ISO7816, ...) as well as high performance (USB, SDIO, CRYP) drivers.
-This makes EwoK valuable for multiple use cases, including high speed and security targeted devices.
+Drivers are hold in userspace.
+Unlike most of other microkernels, the goal is to support complex drivers (ISO7816, USB, CRYP, SDIO) while achieving high performances.

 Security properties
 ^^^^^^^^^^^^^^^^^^^